Non-universality for first passage percolation on the exponential of log-correlated Gaussian fields: Proof of Theorem

 \section{Proof of Theorem \ref{maintheorem}}

-In section \ref{S.largedist}, we show that with high probability a typical pair of vertices sampled from $\mu_\gamma \times \mu_\gamma$ has $\ell_\infty$-distance at least $N^{1-\k}$.
-Therefore, the lower bound on their FPP distance follows readily from Theorem~\ref{cardinality}.
-Much of the work goes to the proof of the upper bound, for which we need to convert boundary-to-boundary crossings to a vertex-to-vertex crossing.
+In Section~\ref{S.largedist}, we show that with high probability a typical pair of vertices sampled from $\mu_\gamma \times \mu_\gamma$ has $\ell_\infty$-distance at least $N^{1-\k}$.
+Therefore, the lower bound on their FPP distances follows readily from Theorem~\ref{cardinality}.
+Much of the work goes into the proof of the upper bound, for which we need to convert boundary-to-boundary crossings to vertex-to-vertex crossings.
 The proof technique is a Russo-Seymour-Welsh kind of construction \cite{R,SW}.